 There are stringent rules about shipping alcohol, so it’s ideal to partner with an existing distributor if you’re offering alcohol in your subscription box.
 However, wine clubs have been around since the early 70s and the business model is great for beer, cider and drinks.
 If you’re interested in pursuing this type of subscription business, we wrote a piece specifically about it.

 The United States imported over 315 million premium cigars last year.
 That’s a big market.
-Cigars are lightweight and easy to ship.
-Cigar aficionados love them.
+Cigars are lightweight and easy to ship, and everyone from novices to aficionados love them.

 Do you know people hassled by paparazzi?
 On the run from the law?
-Or just going for a really different look each month?
+Or just going for a really different look each month (totally possible with FX Crate)?
 Not sure if there’s really a market for this, but it’s possible.
 Just make sure to collect the money up front.

 James Bond always had to trudge over to Q’s lab in order to pick up the latest gear.
 What if it was delivered to his door monthly?
 How convenient.

-This idea occurred to me when “I Love Scrubs”, a subscription box especially for nurses showed up on the Cratejoy marketplace.
-Could boxes be marketed for teachers, lawyers, dentists, auto mechanics and other people in other careers?
+Could boxes be marketed for teachers, lawyers, dentists, auto mechanics and other people in a range of careers?

 People get excited television shows, sports teams, bands and movies stars.
 Tap into the enthusiasm with a subscription box specifically for that audience.